Square Root Of 450 Simplified

 Now that we have the prime factorization of 450, we can simplify its square root:

-- Simplify the perfect squares: The square root of a perfect square is simply the integer itself.
-Therefore, √(3² x 5²) = 3 x 5 = 15.
+3. Simplify the perfect squares: The square root of a perfect square is simply the integer itself.
+So, √(3² x 5²) = 3 x 5 = 15.

-Therefore, the simplified form of √450 is 15√2.
-This means that 15 multiplied by the square root of 2 approximates to the original value of √450.
+Because of this, the simplified form of √450 is 15√2.
+In plain terms, 15 multiplied by the square root of 2 approximates to the original value of √450.

 Visualizing the Simplification Process

 Imagine a square with an area of 450 square units.
-Simplifying √450 means finding the side length of this square.
-We can break down this large square into smaller squares whose areas are perfect squares.
+Practically speaking, simplifying √450 means finding the side length of this square.
+In real terms, we can break down this large square into smaller squares whose areas are perfect squares.
 The prime factorization helps us identify these smaller squares.
 We can visualize it as a rectangle with sides of 15 and 15√2.
 The area of this rectangle is equivalent to a square with an area of 450.

 Further Exploration: Working with Other Square Roots